Safetorun/PromptDefender/docs/Wall.md

 ---
-title: Moat
+title: Wall
-excerpt: Description of the Moat module, and how it works
+excerpt: Description of the Wall module, and how it works
 category: 652f7b9ea6bf5e000bb8dc94
 ---

-Moat is intended to be used as the first line of defence against attackers.
+Wall is intended to be used as the first line of defence against attackers.
 It's primary capabilities are in detecting jailbreak attacks based on bad words, and detecting PII (if needed).

 ## PII Detection